Learn how to make Cricut paper flowers that can be used to embellish anything. Cricut roses are fun and easy to make once you learn how!

 The last flap at the end is the bottom of the flower.
 Before you glue it, turn the flower over and let it go in your hand.
 This will release it and let the petals loosen up.

-Turn it back over and apply glue to the flap or the spiral, push it down, and hold it in place for 10 seconds or so to secure the bottom on.
+Turn it back over and apply glue (tacky glue or hot glue work well) to the flap or the spiral, push it down, and hold it in place for 10 seconds or so to secure the bottom on.
 Gently push out the petals with your fingers to add a more realistic look.

-That’s all there is to it.
-It might take you a few flowers to get used to it, but once you do they go pretty quickly!
+That’s all there is to the Cricut 3D rose assembly.
+It might take you a few Cricut paper flowers to get used to it, but once you do they go pretty quickly!
+Use the same steps to make Cricut felt flowers.

-If you’d like to save this tutorial for later, hover over the top left of the image below and PIN IT now!
+If you’d like to save this tutorial on making flowers with a Cricut for later, hover over the top left of the image below and PIN IT now!

 Here are the printable directions.